alxdavids/draft-privacy-pass/draft-privacy-pass.md

 - PRF: Pseudorandom function
 - VOPRF: Verifiable oblivious PRF
-- Server: A service that provides access to a certain resource
+- Server: A service that provides access to a certain resource (sometimes denoted S)
-- Client: An entity that seeks to authenticate to a server
+- Client: An entity that seeks to authenticate to a server (sometimes denoted C)

+## Layout

+- {{utils}}: Details a list of utility objects and functions that are used in the generic protocol formulation.
+- {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
+- {{crypto}}: Specific cryptographic instantiations of the Privacy Pass protocol.
+- {{http}}: A formulation of the Privacy Pass in the HTTP setting, including marshaling and data transfer specifications.

 ## Requirements